Supported Learning - Gardening & Horticulture at Weavers

 What could the course lead to?

 Occasionally more able gardeners may gain work experience in nurseries specialising in propagation.
-S/L courses in related subjects such as IT or digital photography would be beneficial for some.
+S/L courses in related subjects such as IT or photography would be beneficial for some.
+Supported volunteer work could be considered for some.

 Download full course outline